Ricky van Wolfswinkel: Basel

 On 14 June 2017, it was announced that van Wolfswinkel would join Swiss side Basel on a three-year deal.
 He joined Basel's first team for their 2017–18 season under head coach Raphaël Wicky.
 After playing in five test games van Wolfswinkel played his first team league debut for his new club on 22 July in the 2–0 away defeat against Young Boys in the Stade de Suisse.
 He scored his first goal for his new club in the next match in the 3–1 home win in the St. Jakob-Park against Luzern on 30 July.
 On 10 August, van Wolfswinkel scored twice as Basel beat Grasshoppers 3–2; his first double strike for the club meant that he scored four times in his first four league games for the club.

 Van Wolfswinkel injured himself during the Champions League group stage home game against Benfica on 27 September.
 The game was won 5–0 and van Wolfswinkel had netted the third goal.
 However, the injury (a metatarsal fracture) meant that van Wolfswinkel could not play again in the first half of the season.
 He returned to the team after three months on 17 December in the 2–0 away win against Grasshoppers being substituted in five minutes from time.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result remained 2–1 for Basel.
 Van Wolfswinkel played in five cup games and scored twice.

 In August 2019, van Wolfswinkel underwent surgery for a brain aneurysm detected during a routine scan for concussion.
 After some complications and an injury in training, he returned to the squad in June the following year.
 His contract expired on 31 August 2020, but a week later, he signed for another two years.
 During their 2020–21 season under head coach Ciriaco Sforza made 25 league appearances, mainly as substitute.
 After the season van Wolfswinkel left the club.
 Between the years 2017 and 2020 he played a total of 148 games for Basel scoring a total of 54 goals.
-88 of these games were in the Swiss Super League, 11 in the Swiss Cup, 16 in the UEFA competitions (Champios League and Europa League) and 33 were friendly games.
+88 of these games were in the Swiss Super League, 11 in the Swiss Cup, 16 in the UEFA competitions (Champions League and Europa League) and 33 were friendly games.
 He scored 28 goals in the domestic league, 4 in the cup, 6 in the European games and the other 16 were scored during the test games.